Lower Complexity Bounds for Nonconvex-Strongly-Convex Bilevel Optimization with First-Order Oracles: Lower Bounds in Stochastic Setting

 \section{Lower Bounds in Stochastic Setting}

 In this section, we provide a lower bound for stochastic first-order oracles.
-We first introduce several important definitions and lemmas from ~\cite{arjevani2023lower}, which serve as the foundation for our constructions in the stochastic setting.
+We first introduce several important definitions and lemmas from \citealt{arjevani2023lower}, serving as the foundation for our constructions in the stochastic setting.